 Since hatha yoga has become established in the West, and meditation (especially thanks to the contributions of the Tibetan diaspora) has passed the door of our hospitals, there are many questions about meditation..

-There are actually several kinds of meditation in several ways, but there are basically two steps:
+There are actually several types of meditation and many methods, but there are basically three stages:

 What is the purpose of meditation?

-The rishis were aware of the limits imposed by language.
+The rishis (ancient sages of India) were aware of the limits imposed by language.

-The human vision is in two dimensions, with two eyes.
-It makes it possible to perceive the visible, but to perceive the invisible, which is meta-physical in particular, requires a third eye, a third dimension.
+Human “vision” is in two dimensions: space and time.
+It allows us to perceive the visible, but to perceive the invisible, which is meta-physical in particular, you need a third eye, a third dimension.

-Consciousness that integrates this third dimension can not rely on language and therefore needs another tool that can only be created in the margin, in a non-verbal thought.
+The consciousness which integrates this third dimension cannot rely on language and therefore needs another tool which can only be created on the margins, in non-verbal (and possibly non-figurative) thought.

-The ordinary individual consciousness - and therefore the mind - is based on thought, which is the fruit of language, the paradoxical consciousness which transcends it is also based on thought, for man is a being of thought, but without language , therefore non-verbal.
+Ordinary individual consciousness - and therefore the mind - is based on thought, which is the fruit of language, the paradoxical consciousness (we should rather say metadoxical) which transcends it is also based on thought, because man is a being of thought, but beyond language.

-To think without language (and thus to remain thinking, therefore human) is precisely the goal of meditation, not only to open oneself to perceptions of another order, but also to limit the proliferation of vasanas participating in the process of agami karma production, and this needs attention and awareness.
+Thinking without language (and therefore remaining thinking, therefore human) is precisely the goal of meditation, not only to pacify the mind and open up to perceptions of another order, but also to limit the proliferation of vasanas. (inherited parasites) which participate in the production of agami karma and thus move towards MOKSHA, which we will discuss later.

-Nonverbal thinking is therefore the first step towards meditation and towards a de-polluted consciousness of the mind and all the vasanas it conveys (the vasanas are the actualized manifestations of the samskaras, the impressions memorized during our emotional exchanges with the life)
+Non-verbal thinking is therefore a prerequisite towards meditation and towards a de-polluted consciousness of a certain mind and all the vasanas it conveys (vasanas are the actualized manifestations of samskaras, the impressions memorized during our emotional exchanges with life).